Blog🔥 Glow Up Tips

 Start each phase with one week of documentation.
 Take daily photos from the same angle, same lighting, same time of day.
 This creates accountability and helps you spot improvements your brain naturally filters out.

-Softmaxxing vs Hardmaxxing: The Data on Risk and Results
+Softmaxxing vs Hardmaxxing: Risk and Permanence

 Key insight